redhat-adsa/opensource_cookies/README.md

     ![create_epic.png](images/create_epic.png)

-2. After you have an Epic you can then create a bug:
+2. After you have an Epic you can then create a bug/feature/issue:

     ![create_bug](images/bug.png)